 The University of Newcastle offers plenty of transport services for students on the go.

 I like to think that the NuSpace Shuttle is a cut above your standard public bus.
 It provides a direct route between Callaghan and NuSpace campus and is completely free (providing you have your Student ID Card).

 The inter-campus shuttle services runs five days a week from 7.00am to 10.15pm.
 There are six stops at Callaghan campus, and you can hop on and off wherever you like.
 During semester, the shuttle comes every 30 minutes (during the break it becomes an hourly service).

 The University’s Security Shuttle offers two services: ‘The Station Security Shuttle’ and the ‘Security Night Shuttle’.

 From 6.30pm up until 1.00am you can call the Security Night Shuttle to arrange a pick up at Callaghan campus.
 The shuttle takes passengers to locations on campus and also nearby suburbs including Jesmond, Shortland, Birmingham Gardens and Waratah West.
 For the after-hours shuttle service, you can arrange a pick-up by calling 0407 951 470.
-Check out if your home is within the boundaries of the Security Shuttle here.

 The Station Security Shuttle connects Warabrook Train Station with Callaghan campus, operating Monday to Friday during semester between 8.00am – 10.00am and 4.00pm – 6pm.